SPRINGLIGHT

 Eric Duchemin, Managing Director and Owner, has been in this field for more than 20 years in small and larger organizations.
 Starting on the purchasing and scheduling side, Eric knows the product development, manufacturing, and logistics.
 Later, moving to Japan to set up a major global publishing group's subsidiary, Eric demonstrated his ability to meet market expectations both on the series thematics and on their higher quality level.
 Though the Japanese market is extremely demanding, the subsidiary became the market leader in this field with 10bnJPY (90mUSD in 2018) annual sales, and with high profitability.
 In 2019, Eric decided to start on his own in Singapore.

-With a background in engineering, Eric has also been able to follow the changes in technology and even kept himself up-to-date in advanced areas such as blockchain.
+With a background in engineering, Eric has also been able to follow and keep himself up-to-date with the changes in technologies.

-After two years of the pandemic, in addition to offering services in series and collectible products, Eric is reorganizing the supply chain focusing on sustainability and, in particular, on reduction in CO2 emissions and GHG.
+After two years of the pandemic, geopolitical changes with trade tariffs, and environmental challenges, Eric is reorganizing Springlight's supply chain focusing on new zones for manufacturing, and sustainability with reduction in CO2 emissions and GHG.

 Jasmine worked in Japanese companies as Production Controller and Senior Merchandiser for many years.
 She knows about manufacturing processes and the production cycle, from the initial product development to the goods delivered to the end users.
 Her latest responsibilities were at one of the biggest Japanese retail companies that required strict control of quality, scheduling, and cost negotiations.
 Jasmine had excelled in this position in both Japan and then Singapore.